alfredh2/RookiePredictions/README.md

    jupyter notebook
    ```
 3. Open the desired notebook (e.g., `QB_Modeling.ipynb`).
-4. Run the cells in the notebook to see the analysis and model predictions.
+4. Run the cells in the notebook to create joblib models.
+5. Modify and run prediciton scripts to make projections (e.g., `qb_pred.py`).

 ## Results
-The notebooks include detailed analyses of model performance and accuracy metrics.
-We evaluate the models' predictions and discuss the best-performing model for each position.
+For most of the performance metrics we wanted to measure, the model performed much better than a baseline model.
 To read about my experience working on this project, visit my Medium article on it: https://medium.com/@alfredpmhofmann/project-rookie-predictions-predicting-nfl-rookie-success-701608844450